freegyes/MakingItRealm/_templates/template_creation.md

 image_alt: Describe what you can see on the image you uploaded.
 link: https://link.to.creation # can be an external link or can use the same link as the image does above
 exhibition: 2021-XX ## format: YYYY-MM
+tall: true # use this setting if your media is in portrait orientation to help the layout
 ---

 Tell the world about your creation.
 You can use markdown or html, whichever floats your boat.